Reach-Above/reach-above.github.io/ATSRAC2022.md

             hidden: false,
             title: 'Introduction',
             image: '',
-            description: 'The purpose of this report is to provide members of Council with a status report on Clarington Active Transportation and Safe Roads Advisory Committee (AT&SRAC) including; accomplishments, recommended priorities and, challenges; for the next term of Council.',
+            description: 'The purpose of this report is to provide members of Council with a status report on Clarington Active Transportation and Safe Roads Advisory Committee (AT&SRAC) including; accomplishments, recommended priorities and challenges for the next term of Council.',
             location: {
                 center: [-78.68069, 43.91695],
                 zoom: 9.5,